BERT HOWE

 DIRECTORY AND CAPABILITIES

-Drawing from more than 4500 building and construction related expert designations, the Roosevelt County, New Mexico Construction Expert Directory delivers a wide range of trial support and consulting services to legal professionals and construction practice groups seeking meaningful resolution of construction defect and claims matters.
-BHA provides construction related trial support and expert consulting services to the nation's most recognized construction practice groups, public builders, risk managers, owners, state and local government agencies.
-Utilizing captive assets which comprise registered architects, professional engineers, licensed general and specialty contractors, the firm brings specialized expertise and local capabilities to the Roosevelt County region.
+Leveraging from more than 4500 construction defect and claims related expert designations, the Roosevelt County, New Mexico Construction Expert Directory provides a single point of reference for construction defect and claims related support to legal professionals and construction practice groups seeking effective resolution of construction defect and claims litigation.
+BHA provides construction claims evaluation and expert support services to widely recognized construction practice groups, Fortune 500 builders, CGL carriers, owners, as well as a variety of public entities.
+Utilizing in house resources which include design experts, civil / structural engineers, ICC Certified Inspectors, ASPE certified professional estimators, the organization brings national experience and local capabilities to Roosevelt County and the surrounding areas.

 Construction Expert Witness News & Info